Effective: August 1, 2019

 7. How Does Carnegie Learning Handle Student Information?

-Carnegie Learning collects and maintains information on students for the benefit of teachers, and schools and school district administrators who license our products and services.
-We collect student information through our digital properties that provide teaching and learning resources designed for students in 6th through 12th grades including, but not limited to, Cognitive Tutor, MATHia, text materials available through our Resource Center, and DigitalACE.
+Carnegie Learning collects and maintains information on students for the benefit of teachers, schools and school district administrators who license our products and services.
+We collect student information through our digital properties that provide teaching and learning resources designed for students in pre-K through college including, but not limited to, MyCL, MATHia, MATHiaU, Zulama, Passport, MyPL, Bookshelf and digital applications and materials available through these products and our websites.

-Students cannot independently access our teaching and learning resources.
-The teachers, and schools and school district administrators who license our products and services provide students with an access code required to create an account at carnegielearning.com or to use our apps.
+K-12 students cannot independently access our teaching and learning resources.
+The teachers, parents, schools and school district administrators who license our products and services provide students with access to an account.
 Information collected about students may include:

 Schools, school districts, parents, and students may ask to review the information that Carnegie Learning has collected and retained about a particular student, as well as request its deletion by contacting us at email@example.com.